GaryMcNabb/HVSTAT/README.md

 Release Info
 ------------
-- For Chrome, name the crx "hvstat-chrome-[VERSION].crx"
+- For Chrome, name the crx "hvstat-[VERSION].crx"
-- For Firefox, name zipped package "hvstat-firefox-[VERSION].zip"
+- For Firefox, name zipped package "hvstat-[VERSION].zip"

 No one needs the privatekey (pem file) except developers.